ReverendTrivium/RedactedBot/README.md

 ### Built With

-Below is a comprehensive list of the frameworks and libraries used to build the TechnoBot website.
+Below is a comprehensive list of the frameworks and libraries used to build the Redacted Discord Bot.

 * [Java Discord API](https://github.com/DV8FromTheWorld/JDA)
 * [MongoDB Java Driver](https://mongodb.github.io/mongo-java-driver)